 Marketing to Children

-As a member of the Australian Association of National Advertisers (AANA), Woolworths Supermarkets adheres to the AANA Food & Beverages Code and the Marketing to Children's Code.
+As a member of the Australian Association of National Advertisers (AANA), Woolworths Group adheres to the AANA Food & Beverages Code and the Marketing to Children's Code.
 This outlines protections for children through advertising, and ensures a high sense of social responsibility is maintained.

 Responsible Service of alcohol and tobacco, and restricted products